dm3/clojure.java-time/README.md

 #### Local Dates and/or Times

-`LocalDate`, `LocalTime` and `LocalDateTime` are used to represent a date, time and date-time respectively without an offset or a timezone.
+`LocalDate`, `LocalTime` and `LocalDateTime` are used to represent a date, time and date-time respectively without an offset or a time zone.
 The local time entities are used to represent human-based dates/times.
 They are a good fit for representing the time of various events: